davidmoten/chained/README.md

 ```

 #### Nullable usage
-java `record` types are a big boost in concise coding and offer more flexibility than generation from `interface` types.
 Let's create a builder for the `Person` class below using *chained*, making use of `null` for optional fields:

 ```java
 package mine;